-Valerie Collins is a Saratoga Springs native with 15 years experience managing environmental assessment and remediation projects throughout the country.
-Following a move back to Saratoga in 2002, she indulged her creative side by also working in freelance graphic design for local businesses.
-Valerie is currently enjoying her role as a full-time mom and is also participating in the Master Gardener program through the Cornell Cooperative Extension.
+Valerie Collins is a Saratoga Springs native with 15 years of experience managing environmental assessment and remediation projects throughout the country.
+Following a move back to Saratoga in 2002, she indulged her creative side by working in freelance graphic design for local businesses.
+Valerie is currently enjoying her role as a full-time mom while volunteering with local non-profits, which have included the Karen & Gary Dake Foundation for Children, March of Dimes, Albany Medical Center, and Universal Preservation Hall.
+She holds a B.S. in Geology from SUNY Oswego and has completed the Master Gardener program through the Cornell Cooperative Extension.

 Stephanie Corp is the Associate Director of Annual Giving at Empire State College and has previously worked as Director of Marketing and Public Relations for the Albany Symphony Orchestra and as Director of Public Relations at Lexington Center, Fulton County ARC.
 Since moving to Saratoga Springs in 2000, Stephanie has been involved in a variety of community organizations and activities including the UPH Steeplechasers and various local non-profit and political groups.
 Stephanie resides in downtown Saratoga Springs with her husband, Shawn, and their son, Samuel.